w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 * Demonstrate the use of styles for distinguishing user interface components from one another, such as links, buttons, form elements, and texts.
 Explain how people rely on font sizes, spacing, and typography to distinguish components from one another.
 For references on how to apply distinguishable styles for user interface components, see @@@
 * Demonstrate use of different font sizes and explain how they affect readability of the content.
 For reference on how to apply font sizes that allow content readability, see @@@
 * Show examples of different page layouts with and without adequate spacing.
-Explain how spacing allows to distinguish different pieces of content from one another.
+Explain how spacing allows to distinguish different user interface components and pieces of content from one another.
 For references on how to apply adequate spacing, see @@@
 * Show examples of interfaces where information is provided through vision only, such as those with icons to convey when a store is open or closed.
 Explain that some people cannot rely on visual means to obtain information, so text is needed for them to understand the information provided.
 * Show examples of interfaces where information is conveyed exclusively with differences in color, such as a form where required fields are marked in red.
 Explain that some users cannot perceive color well or at all, so alternative methods to convey that information are required.
 For references on how to convey information without using color alone, see @@@